 Seit 1996 leitet Matthias Raue den Studiengang Filmkomposition an der Filmakademie Baden-Württemberg in Ludwigsburg.

-Christoph Rinnert – Lecturer Berlin (Music Business & Management)
+Christoph Rinnert – Lecturer at Abbey Road Institute Berlin (Music Business & Management)

 After growing up in Istanbul, Christoph Rinnert pursued his Islam and Comparative Music Studies at the Free University Berlin.
 Recording and playing with many bands around Europe in the following years, he intensified his work in the studio in the early 1980s.
 Ever since, he produced and composed score music for documentaries and fiction movies such as „Georg Baselitz“, „Die Akte Pasolini“, „Unter Brüdern“, „GZSZ“, „Body of Truth” and may more.
 He is also a member of the evaluation committee of GEMA, advisory board of Künstlersozialkasse (KSK) and member of the German Music Council.

-Stefan Seelenwald – Head Coach and lecturer in Berlin (Sound Theory, Acoustics, Decibels, Metering, Synthesis, Sampling, Ableton, Logic)
+Stefan Weiser – Head Coach and lecturer in Berlin (Sound Theory, Acoustics, Decibels, Metering, Synthesis, Sampling, Ableton, Logic)

 The native Austrian masters not only piano, drums, and percussion, but also guitar and vocals.
 Furthermore, the programming of synthesizers and MIDI, composition and recording belong to his area of teaching subjects.

-Ulli Schiller – Campus manager in Frankfurt / Engineer and lecturer
+Ulli Schiller – Campus manager at Abbey Road Institute Frankfurt (Engineer and lecturer)

 After completing his electronic engineer studies, Ulli Schiller has been working in the audio industry for more than 30 years, ten of those as a sound engineer in several studios.